 Dogs that are experiencing excessive hair loss due to poor health are more prone to hairballs from self grooming.
 Ensuring your dog's overall health by providing a healthy, complete diet with supplements to ensure hair coat health can reduce hair loss in your dog.
 Also, addressing any endocrine or other health conditions contributing to hair loss will reduce the chance of hairballs forming in your dog's gut.

 Sometimes, dogs get hairballs not from their own hair, but from hair on their prey.
 A dog that ingests little critters can end up with hairballs from rodents or other small furry critters they have ingested.
 Although most of us are happy to have our dog rid our homes and yard of vermin, preventing them from ingesting their prey is desirable to prevent hairballs.
 You should supervise your dog when outside to prevent them from ingesting small furry animals that may give them hairballs.
 Remember, if you have a dog that likes to hunt, keep up to date on deworming medication and parasite prevention.

 Sometimes when puppies nurse, they may ingest hair while nuzzling around their mother's teats.
-Some breeders shave their mother dog’s bellies to prevent dirt and hair build up in this area.
+Some breeders shave their mother dog’s bellies to prevent dirt and hair building up in this area.
 This has the added benefit of making mammary glands visible so other problems like mastitis are easily detected.